Tooth Extractions in NE New York

 If you’ve been told you need an extraction, you’re not alone – in fact, most people will have a tooth extracted at some point during their life.
 Drs.
-Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee, Valenti and Huberman are here to provide you with the best care possible – offering a safe, seamless experience – please call us at Carmel NY Office Phone Number 845-278-2101 with any questions.
+Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee and Valenti are here to provide you with the best care possible – offering a safe, seamless experience – please call us at Carmel NY Office Phone Number 845-278-2101 with any questions.

 The Best Oral Surgeons in Northeast New York!